masui/AH2014paper/paper.md

-Computer programs have long been widely used for controling the behaviors of machines, but human activities have not been described in a programming language style.
+Computer programs have long been widely used for controling the behaviors of machines, but human activities have not been described in the same programming language style.
 Although all the computers and devices in the whole world are now going to be connected to the Internet and